dy/plot-grid/readme.md

 | `zoom` | _Bool_ | `true` | Enables zoom interaction. |
 | `pan` | _Bool_ | `true` | Enables pan interaction. |

-To change pan or zoom, use `update` method.
+To change pan or zoom, use `update` method with the propertives above.

+Another time it might be useful to engage `grid.on('interact', grid => {})` handler for grid interactions, like moving and zooming.

 ### `grid.update(options)`